When I went searching for a Yosemite photography guide, I couldn’t find one that had the answers to the questions I was looking for… so I made one!

 The question, then, is what makes the place so uniquely beautiful?
 How does it feel to be there?

-This section showcases the iconic subjects and features you will want to photograph in Yosemite Valley.
+Yosemite Valley is one of the most famous landmarks in California and this section showcases the iconic subjects and features you will want to photograph within the valley.

 The large, stark granite rock face that will appear in most of your frames is known as El Capitan.